deco3500-2017/teamhighfive/Week 8 Stand Up/readme.md

 About login system, user may want to know what is the privilege of becoming a member of our website.
 We need to think about the difference between the pages viewing by a member and a visitor.

-- he color & text
+- The color & text

 Some interviewees have some complaint about the color.
 A little improvement about the design could be necessary in the future.
 In addition, we could reduce the saturation of some parts of UI in order to make user feel more comfortable.